annasapsfordfrancis/PrincessTowerEscapeGame/Readme.md

 For crossbow the first collider in the RaycastHit2D array is passed to Inventory.FireCrossbow(Transform target).

 For fireball all locations in a 3x3 grid surrounding the location parameter are passed to GetEnemiesInLocationList(List<Vector3> locationList).
 If more than zero targets are returned they are passed to Inventory.CastFireball(List<Transform> targets).

 For lightning all colliders in the RaycastHit2D array with the tag Enemy are passed to Inventory.CastLightning(List<Transform> targets).

 If the target is invalid a floating message with "no target" is displayed.

 #### List<Transform> GetEnemiesInLocationList(List<Vector3> locationList)
+Helper function for UseAbilityAtLocation(Vector3 location).
 Takes a list of Vector3 and returns a list of any enemies occupying those locations.
-Called by UseAbilityAtLocation(Vector3 location).

 #### bool PlayerCanUseItem()
 Returns true if the game state is PLAYERTURN and the player has actions remaining this turn.
 Called by the Inventory AimCrossbow(), AimFireball, AimLightning, UseShieldScroll() and UseHealthPotion() methods.